danielenricocahall/One-Class-NeuralNetwork/README.md

 # Testing

-Basic unit test for the quantile loss is defined in `test/test_loss_function.py`, based on example in the paper:
+Two unit tests are defined in `test/test_basic.py`: building the model, and the quantile loss test based on example in the paper:

 ![alt text](https://github.com/danielenricocahall/One-Class-NeuralNetwork/blob/master/Figures/test_case.png)